 Allen also doubles up the ginger, combining ginger juice with ginger beer to bring additional spice to the cocktail.
-You can juice fresh ginger root if you’d like, or you can follow Allen’s lead and purchase a high-quality bottle of ginger juice from the store.
+You can juice fresh ginger root if you’d like (and if you have a juicer), or you can follow Allen’s lead and purchase a high-quality bottle of ginger juice from the store.
 Then play with the base spirit to see how this drink changes.
 Vodka keeps the flavor focused on the ginger, while gin adds its trademark dry botanical profile.
 Dark rum brings oak and molasses, tequila adds vegetal earth and pepper to the mix, and mezcal adds a hint of smoke.
 Swap out spirits while keeping the other ingredients the same, and you can easily enjoy a different drink at every turn.

-Add your preferred spirit, peach schnapps, lime juice and ginger juice into a Collins glass over ice.
+Add your preferred spirit (dark rum, vodka, tequila, mezcal or gin), peach schnapps, lime juice and ginger juice into a Collins glass over ice.

 Top with the ginger beer.